scope-lab-vu/deep-nn-car/README.md

    <img src="https://github.com/scope-lab-vu/deep-nn-car/blob/master/images/car.png" align="center" width="600" height="400">
 </p>

-An RC car built to work autonomously by taking in images from a front facing camera and predicting the steering using CNN (modified version of NVIDIA's DAVE II model).
-DeepNNCar has an onboard raspberry pi which acts as the server for the car control.
-A ZMQ communication is set up between the server (RPi) and the client (laptop) for controlling the car for non-autonomous purposes.
+DeepNNCar is built upon the chassis of Traxxas Slash 2WD 1/10 Scale RC car which uses Raspberry Pi 3b (RPi3) as the onboard computing unit.
+It works autonomously by using a CNN (modified version of NVIDIA's DAVE II model) which takes in images from a front facing camera, speed (PWM) from an IR opto-coupler speed sensor to predict the steering (PWM).
+The onboard RPi3 which acts as the server for the car control, and a ZMQ communication is set up between the server (RPi3) and the client (laptop) for controlling the car for non-autonomous purposes.

-We also introduce a middleware framework which allow for seamless integration of safety controllers and different simplex strategies to aid the LEC driven system.
+We have also implemented a middleware framework which allow for seamless integration of safety controllers and different simplex strategies to aid the LEC driven system.
 Some other additional features of the framework is resource management, and dynamic task offloading.

 # Video